janantala/beyond-adaptive-web-design/README.md

 #### Video motion detection

-Almost every moder device contains a video camera.
+Almost every modern device contains a video camera.
 This is a great opportunity to introduce video motion to web applications.
 We can control web sites using motion gestures.
 We use a video camera stream and devide it into image frames.
 Then we can detect a website user in the each frame using a HSV filter.
 When we compare all pixels in two adjacent frames we get difference points.
 When we apply this comparision to multiple frames we can calculate a motion vector.

 ![](images/videomotion.png)